dreimannzelt/storefront_api/README.md

+**WARNING**: *This is WIP and used by a custom Rails app for a customer.
+This is by no means production ready or meant to.
+If you still want to use it and contribute, please feel free to.
+We are are open for any suggestions and feedback!*

 # StorefrontAPI

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/storefront_api`.
 To experiment with that code, run `bin/console` for an interactive prompt.